semodi/neuralxc/README.md

 If you use this code in your work, please cite it as

 [1] *Dick, Sebastian, and Marivi Fernandez-Serra.
-"Learning from the density to correct total energy and forces in first principle simulations."
-The Journal of Chemical Physics 151.14 (2019): 144102.*

-and

-[2] *Dick, Sebastian, and Marivi Fernandez-Serra.
-"Machine Learning a Highly Accurate Exchange and Correlation Functional of the Electronic Density".
-ChemRxiv 9947312 (preprint), doi:10.26434/chemrxiv.9947312.v1*
+"Machine Learning Accurate Exchange and Correlation Functionals of the Electronic Density".
+Sebastian Dick and Marivi Fernandez-Serra, Nature Communications 11, 3509 (2020)

 ### Copyright